Northern Territory Airports

 Economic Impact and Public Benefit

 Independent analysis forecasts that the infrastructure funded by NAIF will support up to 980 jobs in the construction phase, 500 indirect jobs through the supply chain and over 142 new ongoing operational positions.
-Refer also to the benefits noted by NTA CEO, Ian Kew.
+Refer also to the benefits noted by former NTA CEO, Ian Kew.